Champion Spark Plug Road Racing Classic (Formula B class)

 Notes on the cars:

-- Lola T460 [HU5] (Jerry Hansen): New to Jerry Hansen (Long Lake, MN) and used in SCCA Central Division Nationals during 1976.
+- Lola T460 [HU5] (Jerry Hansen): New to Jerry Hansen (Long Lake, MN) for SCCA Central Division Formula B during 1976, and first appeared at the Road America June Sprints.
 Finished second at the 1976 Runoffs to Bobby Brown's March 76B.
 Sold to Frank Mahaney III (Wayzata, MN) for 1977, but Hansen confusingly acquired a different T460, the ex-Tom Klausler car, to run himself that year, as his 1977 Lola T560 was late to arrive.
 HU5 was sold to Steve Overton (Belleville, IL), a member of St Louis Region, for 1978 and is probably the car raced by Ernst Schneider (St Louis, MO) in 1979 and 1980.
 Then unknown until bought from Californian Paul Schafer by Cy Moreland (Trainer, PA) in 1997.
 Sold to Colin Haste (Port Macquarie, NSW, Australia) in 2003 as a "basket case" with a new tub fabricated by Marc Bahner.
 Restored to Jerry Hansen's livery.

 - March 76B (John Mortensen): John Mortensen (New York, NY/Weston, CT) raced a March 76B in SCCA events in 1976 and the livery - Midnight blue with red stripe on each side - exactly matches that given in March records for 76B-7.

 - March 75B (Dorsey Schroeder): Dorsey Schroeder (Manchester, MO) bought a March 75B from Ecurie Canada after the Trois-Rivières race in September 1976.
 At the time, the car was described as being the car James Hunt had raced at Trois-Rivières, but Schroeder has also stated that he bought an Ecurie Canada show car.
 Schroeder first raced it at the SCCA Runoffs at Road Atlanta at the end of October, and then raced it in SCCA Nationals in 1977, winning twice at Mid-America Raceway and one race at Hutchinson.
 He then transferred to B Sedan racing and sold the March to an unknown owner.
 Next seen with John Arvanis (Port Byron, IL) who advertised it in 1982.
 It was bought by Ben Treadway (Roswell, GA), who sold it to Kenneth Cotterell (Decatur, GA), who sold it to dealer Chuck Haines (Manchester, MO) in January 1989.
-The car is then missing until bought some time before 1996 by Mike Sauce (Arlington, TX), who was told it was the Gilles Villeneuve car in 1975, and then the Hunt car in 1976.
+The car is then missing until bought some time before 1996 by Mike Sauce (Arlington, TX), who was told it was the Gilles Villeneuve car in 1975, and then the James Hunt car in 1976.
 It came with both 75B and 76B bodywork sets.
-Sauce sold it to Cy Moreland (Trainer, PA) in 1996 or 1997, and it was sold via Fred Ashplant to Joe Hish in 1997.
-Hish later sold it to Jim Oppenheimer who sold it to Murray Smith in late 2005/early 2006.
-Smith sold it to Gordon Medenica in 2014 or 2015.
+Sauce sold it to Cy Moreland (Trainer, PA) in 1996 or 1997, and it was sold via Fred Ashplant to Joe Hish (Hinsdale, IL) in 1997.
+Hish later sold it to Jim Oppenheimer (Chicago, IL) who sold it to Murray Smith (Washington, CT) in late 2005/early 2006.
+Smith sold it to Gordon Medenica (Pelham, NY) in 2014 or 2015.
 The car had been in Villeneuve's Skiroule livery for much of this time.
 The log book with the car establishes that it is the ex-Schroeder car, but whether it is also the Villeneuve car remains uncertain.
-Sold to Gordon Medenica (New York, NY) in 2014 or 2015.

 - Lola T360 [HU4] (Dan Marvin): Sold to North American agent Carl Haas, where it is almost certainly the car acquired by preparer Dan Fodge.
 Said to have been run by Fodge for Kenny Briggs, but Briggs did not appear in Pro Formula Atlantic and there is no mention of him in the SCCA's Finish Line or The Wheel magazines covering SCCA racing in California.
 Then said to have gone to Jon Norman (Oakland, CA) for 1975, but Norman raced an older Lotus in 1975, winning Northern Pacific Division, and no Lola was mentioned at the time.
 Its first known usage is 1976, when Norman ran it for Dan Marvin (El Sobrante, CA) in Pro Formula Atlantic and in SCCA FB.
 Sold at the end of 1976 to Cal Huartson (Bellingham, WA), who used in in Regional Formula B in 1977.
 This is presumably the T360 used by Bruce Yeo (Burnaby, BC, Canada) in ICSCC in 1978, then by Bruce Shaughnessy (Maple Ridge, BC/Coquitlam, BC) in 1979 and 1981 and, in the Formula Libre class, in 1982 and 1983.
 Shaughnessy advertised the car in 1993, and this is then reported to be the T360 raced by Udo Piersch between 1996 and 2003.
 Subsequent history unknown.